eddef/Bitcoin-Exchange/readme.md

 #Installation#

-Use composer and Cd to your folder, and run: composer update
+    Use composer and Cd to your folder, and run: composer update Enable GMP: In your PHP.INI file, uncomment extension=php_gmp.dll

+Librarys:
+- Using Bit-wasp https://github.com/Bit-Wasp/bitcoin-php for the walllet